rakudo-p5/v5/STATUS.md

   in method gimme at gen/parrot/CORE.setting:7611<br />
   in method eager at gen/parrot/CORE.setting:7583<br />
   in block  at t/spec/comp/utf.v5:57<br />
-  in any  at t/spec/comp/utf.v5:1<br />
-  in any  at gen/parrot/stage2/NQPHLL.nqp:1146<br />
-  in any eval at gen/parrot/stage2/NQPHLL.nqp:1133<br />
-  in any evalfiles at gen/parrot/stage2/NQPHLL.nqp:1339<br />
-  in any command_eval at gen/parrot/stage2/NQPHLL.nqp:1276<br />
-  in any command_eval at src/Perl6/Compiler.nqp:17<br />
-  in any command_line at gen/parrot/stage2/NQPHLL.nqp:1218<br />
-  in any MAIN at gen/parrot/main.nqp:45<br />
-  in any  at gen/parrot/main.nqp:35<br />
 </td></tr>

         <tr><td>nqp-p --version</td><td colspan='5'>This is nqp version 2013.11.1-86-g4165a18 built on parrot 5.9.0 revision RELEASE_5_9_0